ON FRIDAY, MARCH 8th 2013, IN MEDECINE HAT, ALBERTA – CANADA, AT THE AGE OF 94.

 PLEASE CLICK ON IMAGE TO VIEW PHOTO ALBUM OF ExSSA-HOUSTON AT WAKE

-THE PICTURES AND VIDEOS FROM THE EVENTS LISTED ABOVE ARE POSTED AT THE FOLLOWING ADDRESS:
+THE PICTURES AND VIDEOS FROM THE VARIOUS FUNERAL EVENTS ARE POSTED AT THE FOLLOWING ADDRESS:

 PLEASE CLICK ON IMAGE TO ACCESS PAGE WITH PICTURES & VIDEOS OF U.S.A.
 PHASE OF HOME-GOING CEREMONIES